hotmeshio/fuzzy-gates/README.md

 The initiating prompt includes an **initial query context**—a robust guiding statement, describing the motivation, audience, constraints, etc, and transitive **seed instructions** (e.g., *Make a double cheeseburger*).
 The AI then generates a detailed task tree, breaking down the seed instructions into a series of transitive subtasks during recursive evaluation.

+## Quickstart
+The dashboard Web client will initialize on port 3010 once the cloned repo is deployed and running in Docker.
+You must include a `.env` file.
+The *OpenTelemetry* API key is optional, but the *OpenAI* API Key must be provided.

+### Requirements
+- Docker (Desktop 4.24/Docker Compose 2.22.0)
+- Node

+### Get started
+- `npm run docker:up` - Build
+- `npm run open:redis` - Open RedisInsight [password is `key_admin`]
+- `npm run docker:reset-redis` - Reset Redis [reset database]

 ## Principles

-**AT3** is based on the premise that transitive verbs can elicit process intelligence from an LLM.
-The implementation strategy is derived from literary analysis, where *'be' verbs* are linked with terminal narrative states, whereas *transitive verbs* propel the story forward.
+**AT3** is based on the premise that transitive verbs can elicit process intelligence.
+While *'be' verbs* are linked with terminal narrative states, *transitive verbs* propel the story forward.

->*BE Verbs* describe terminal states of being or becoming and include verbs such as be, am, is, are, was, were, been, have, has, had, do, does, did, can, could, may, might, shall, should, will, would, must.
+>*BE Verbs* describe terminal states of being or becoming and include verbs like: *be, am, is, are, was, were, been, have, has, had, do, does, did, can, could, may, might, shall, should, will, would, must*.

 ## Strategy
-Using an evolving context window and a set of recursive, gestalt-oriented strategies, AT3 is a multi-phase process that is entirely automated and iterative.
-It is designed to be influenced by the user's feedback at any step in the tree; but, it is also designed to be self-correcting and self-improving, leveraging analytics to prune, clarify, and expand the task tree.
+AT3 is a multi-phase process that uses an evolving context window and a set of gestalt-oriented strategies so the LLM can automatically refine the task tree; however, it also supports direct user influence at any juncture in the task tree, allowing users to influence the parse details, depth, and ultimate exection.

 - **I. GENERATE** the *Transitive Task Tree*.
 Recursively **clarify** or **subtask** the instructional seed using an evolving context:
   - **INITIAL CONTEXT**